Mobile biometrics quick start: iOS

 // 'username' (required): user ID in Transmit

-TSAuthentication.shared.registerNativeBiometrics(username: "[USER_ID]") { result in
+TSAuthentication.shared.registerNativeBiometrics(username: "[USER_ID]") { response in

-let publicKey = response.publicKey
+let publicKey = result.publicKey

 case .failure(let error):